 Car tyres, are well-important.
 They are the things that attach your car to the road, which is key to making sure it goes in the direction you want when you turn the steering wheel.

-In the UK you drive when it's hot and when it's cold, when it's wet and when it's dry.
+In the UK you drive all of the time.
+When it's hot and when it's cold, when it's wet and when it's dry.
 Often you will drive in all of these conditions in the same week.
-Probably even in the same day.
+Probably the same day.

 In LA.
 It rains twice a year and on those two days everyone crashes their cars on the freeway.
 This seems ludicrous to the British who think they are well adjusted to the rain but the French and the Germans feel just the same way about us when it snows.

 Car tyres are designed to hit a sweet spot on the grip scale.
-They need to provide enough grip to move the car forward, let it change direction and come to a total stop - but without being so sticky that they hold the car back.
+They need to provide enough grip to move the car forward (and steer, and stop) but without having so much grip that they hold the car back.